Emmett Till: Trial

 In post-trial analyses, the blame for the outcome varied.
-Mamie Till Bradley was criticized for not crying enough on the stand.
+Mamie Till-Bradley was criticized for not crying enough on the stand.
 The jury was noted to have been picked almost exclusively from the hill country section of Tallahatchie County, which, due to its poorer economic make-up, found whites and blacks competing for land and other agrarian opportunities.
 Unlike the population living closer to the river (and thus closer to Bryant and Milam in Leflore County), who possessed a noblesse oblige outlook toward blacks, according to historian Stephen Whitaker, those in the eastern part of the county were virulent in their racism.
 The prosecution was criticized for dismissing any potential juror who knew Milam or Bryant personally, for fear that such a juror would vote to acquit.
-Afterward, Whitaker noted that this had been a mistake, as those who knew the defendants usually disliked them.
+In hindsight, this may have been a mistake, as most people who knew Milam and Bryant disliked them.
 One juror voted twice to convict, but on the third discussion, voted with the rest of the jury to acquit.
 In later interviews, the jurors acknowledged that they knew Bryant and Milam were guilty, but simply did not believe that life imprisonment or the death penalty were fit punishment for whites who had killed a black man.
 However, two jurors said as late as 2005 that they believed the defense's case.
 They also said that the prosecution had not proved that Till had died, nor that it was his body that was removed from the river.

 In November 1955, a grand jury declined to indict Bryant and Milam for kidnapping, despite their own admissions of having taken Till.
 Mose Wright and a young man named Willie Reed, who testified to seeing Milam enter the shed from which screams and blows were heard, both testified in front of the grand jury.
 After the trial, T. R. M. Howard paid the costs of relocating to Chicago for Wright, Reed, and another black witness who testified against Milam and Bryant, in order to protect the three witnesses from reprisals for having testified.
 Reed, who later changed his name to Willie Louis to avoid being found, continued to live in the Chicago area until his death on July 18, 2013.
 He avoided publicity and even kept his history secret from his wife until she was told by a relative.
-Reed began to speak publicly about the case in the PBS documentary The Murder of Emmett Till, aired in 2003.
+Reed began to speak publicly about the case in the PBS documentary The Murder of Emmett Till, which was broadcast in 2003.